Mammalian Value Systems: Goal Structures for Autonomous Agents

 \subsection{The Orthogonality Thesis}

 The starting point for discussing AI goal structures is the observation that the cognitive capacities of an intelligent agent are independent of the goal structure that constrains or guides the agents' actions, what Bostrom calls the ``orthogonality thesis:'' \begin{quote} { We have seen that a superintelligence could have a great ability to shape the future according to its goals.
 But what will its goals be?
 What is the relation between intelligence and motivation in an artificial agent?
 Here we develop two theses.
 The orthogonality thesis holds (with some caveats) that intelligence and final goals are independent variables: any level of intelligence could be combined with any final goal.
 The instrumental convergence thesis holds that superintelligent agents having any of a wide range of final goals will nevertheless pursue similar intermediary goals because they have common instrumental reasons to do so.
-Taken together, these theses help us to think about what a superintelligent agent would do.\citep{bostrom2014superintelligence} } \end{quote}
+Taken together, these theses help us to think about what a superintelligent agent would do.\cite{bostrom2014superintelligence} } \end{quote}

-The orthogonality thesis allows us to illustrate the importance of autonomous agents being guided by human compatible goal structures, whether they are truly superintelligent as Bostrom envisions, or even more modestly intelligent but highly sophisticated AI systems likely to be developed in industry in the foreseeable future.
+The orthogonality thesis allows us to illustrate the importance of autonomous agents being guided by human-compatible goal structures, whether they are truly superintelligent as Bostrom envisions, or even more modestly intelligent but highly sophisticated AI systems likely to be developed in industry in the future.
 Consider the example of a domestic robot that is able to clean the house, monitor a security system, and prepare meals independently and without human intervention.
 A robot with a slightly incorrect or inadequately specified goal structure might correctly infer that a household pet has high nutritional value to its owners, but not recognize its social and emotional relationship to the family.
-We can easily imagine the consequences for companies involved in creating domestic robots if a family dog or cat ends up on the dinner plate \citep{russell2016should}. \\
+We can easily imagine the consequences for companies involved in creating domestic robots if a family dog or cat ends up on the dinner plate \cite{russell2016should}.
+Although such a scenario is unlikely without some amount of warning\footnote{What exactly counts as sufficient warning, and whether the warning is heeded or not, is another matter.}---we may notice odd or annoying behavior in the robot in other tasks, for example---it highlights an important nuance about value alignment.
+For example, the exact difference between animals that we value for their emotional role in our lives versus those that many have deemed ethically acceptable for food is far from obvious.
+Indeed for someone who lives on a farm, the line can be blurred and some creatures may play both roles.\\